carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ## Persistent approach to pangenomics

+> ## FIXME
+> Falta explicar más a qué se quiere llegar con el episodio.
+Un poco más explícito que "apply TDA to describe Pangenomes" y ahorita eso sólo está en Questions, hay que ponerlo aquí en el texto.
+{: .caution}

-We will work with the four mini genomes of episode 4.
-First we need to import all the libraries that we will use.
+We will work with the four mini-genomes of episode 4.
+First, we need to import all the libraries that we will use.

 ~~~
 import pandas as pd